 Safety Precautions And Checklist

-Before you start grounding your generator, here are a couple of safety precautions you must be mindful of to avoid getting shocked or electrocuted from improper use and connection to structures:
+Before you begin, here are a couple of safety precautions you must be mindful of to avoid getting shocked or electrocuted from improper use and connection to structures:

 - Inspect your generator and other equipment before use and remove defective ones for service to avoid getting shocked or electrocuted